We are a community of hope,

 Mission Statement of Kessler Park United Methodist Church

-We are a proud member of the Reconciling Ministries Network, which means that we welcome all persons, regardless of sexual orientation or gender identity, and are committed to changing the denomination's oppression of LGBT people.
+We are a proud member of the Reconciling Ministries Network, which means that we welcome all persons, regardless of sexual orientation or gender identity.

 We are a catalyst for creative change in North Oak Cliff.